Prax-Client/AutoUpdater/README.md

 ## Features

 - **Automatic Updates:** Automatically downloads the latest MCBE Windows server executable.
-- **Offset Analysis:** Analyzes the downloaded server executable to identify and update cheat offsets.
+- **Offset Analysis:** Analyzes the downloaded server executable to identify and update offsets.
 - **Configuration File:** Utilizes a configuration file to specify and update offsets according to the user's needs.

 ## Requirements

 - **Operating System:** Windows
-- **LLVM:** MSYS2 (Contains name demangler and allows for public and section dumping)
+- **LLVM:** [MSYS2](https://www.msys2.org/) (Contains name demangler and allows for public and section dumping) (Contains name demangler and allows for public and section dumping)
 ## Installation

 1. Clone the repository: